vk2sh/electricity-billing-system/README.md

 # electricity-billing-system_java
-this project is complete in  java in which i have used core concept of obeject oriented programming to degien this application
+this project is completely in  java in which I have used core concept of obeject oriented programming to degine this application